ShmuelRonen/ComfyUI_wav2lip/README.md

 4. Replace the existing "degradations.py" file with the updated file you downloaded in step 1.

-5. Restart your application or script that uses the wav2lip node.
+5. Start or restart ComfyUI.

 By replacing the "degradations.py" file with the updated version, you should be able to use the wav2lip node without encountering the "ModuleNotFoundError" related to torchvision.